Neil Gaiman

+Beginning in 2024, news outlets published sexual assault accusations against Gaiman by numerous women.
+This affected or halted production on several adaptations of his work.
+One accuser sued Gaiman and his estranged wife Amanda Palmer for rape and human trafficking.
+Gaiman has denied these allegations.

+Personal life

-Early life
+Early life and education

-Gaiman's family is of Polish-Jewish and other Eastern European Jewish origins.
-His great-grandfather emigrated from Antwerp, Belgium, to the UK before 1914 and his grandfather eventually settled in Portsmouth and established a chain of grocery stores.
-Gaiman's grandfather changed his original family name of Chaiman to Gaiman.
+Neil Richard Gaiman was born on 10 November 1960 in Portchester, Hampshire.
+Gaiman's family is of Polish-Jewish and other Ashkenazi origins.
+His great-grandfather emigrated to England from Antwerp before 1914 and his grandfather settled in Portsmouth and established a chain of grocery stores, changing the family name from Chaiman to Gaiman.
 His father, David Bernard Gaiman, worked in the same chain of stores; his mother, Sheila Gaiman (née Goldman), was a pharmacist.
-He has two younger sisters, Claire and Lizzy.
+Neil has two younger sisters, Claire and Lizzy.

-After living for a period in the nearby town of Portchester, Hampshire, where Neil was born in 1960, the Gaimans moved in 1965 to the West Sussex town of East Grinstead, where his parents studied Dianetics at the Scientology centre in the town; one of Gaiman's sisters works for the Church of Scientology in Los Angeles.
+The Gaimans moved in 1965 to the West Sussex town of East Grinstead, where his parents studied Dianetics at the Scientology centre in the town; one of Gaiman's sisters works for the Church of Scientology in Los Angeles.
 His other sister, Lizzy Calcioli, has said, "Most of our social activities were involved with Scientology or our Jewish family.
 It would get very confusing when people would ask my religion as a kid.
 I'd say, 'I'm a Jewish Scientologist.'"
 Gaiman says that he is not a Scientologist, and that like Judaism, Scientology is his family's religion.
 About his personal views, Gaiman has stated, "I think we can say that God exists in the DC Universe.
 I would not stand up and beat the drum for the existence of God in this universe.
 I don't know, I think there's probably a 50/50 chance.
 It doesn't really matter to me."

 Gaiman was able to read at the age of four.
 He said, "I was a reader.
 I loved reading.
 Reading things gave me pleasure.
-I was very good at most subjects in school, not because I had any particular aptitude in them, but because normally on the first day of school they'd hand out schoolbooks, and I'd read them—which would mean that I'd know what was coming up, because I'd read it."
-When he was about ten years old, he read his way through the works of Dennis Wheatley, where especially The Ka of Gifford Hillary and The Haunting of Toby Jugg made an impact on him.
+I was very good at most subjects in school, not because I had any particular aptitude in them, but because normally on the first day of school, they'd hand out schoolbooks, and I'd read them—which would mean that I'd know what was coming up because I'd read it."
+When he was about 10 years old, he read his way through the works of Dennis Wheatley; The Ka of Gifford Hillary and The Haunting of Toby Jugg made a special impact on him.